 Choosing between a shower or a bathtub is entirely based on your preference.
 Consider how often you might actually take a long bath before deciding on whether or not to install a bathtub.
 But if you do, bathtubs can come in a whole number of different styles and materials like porcelain enameled steel, acrylic, and fiberglass; each of which vary widely in price points.

 As for the shower, the largest consideration to make here is proper drainage and tile choice.
 Smaller tiles offer more grip and thus leads to a less slippery shower floor.
 Make sure that your shower sill is properly slanted to keep water from pooling.
-A recent in bathroom renovations is the curbless shower, which removes the shower sill altogether.
+A recent trend in bathroom renovation is the curbless shower, which removes the shower sill altogether.
 With a shower like this, it’s important that your shower be appropriately inclined so that water can flow down into the drain.

 There are two main types of toilet mechanisms you can choose from: the gravity-feed and the pressure-assisted.
 Pressure-assisted toilets are more powerful but louder.
 Choose them only if you expect a lot of use out of the toilet, such as for a large family.
 A current trend in toilet options are the wall-hung units.
 These types of toilets have their mechanisms built into the wall as opposed to having them freestanding.
 Consider this if you’re looking for a more contemporary feel, but know that you’ll be facing extensive plumbing work if you decide to switch back to a freestanding toilet.